keeshux/tweeckie/README.md

 # Compilation

+You will need [SASS](http://sass-lang.com/install) installed for CSS compilation.
 Compile `core` with the following script:

     scripts/compile-core.sh